f5devcentral/f5-agility-labs-waf/docs/class5/module1/lab1/lab1.rst

 Task 0: Level Set
 ~~~~~~~~~~~~~~~~~

-This lab depends on components built in earlier labs.
-If you're continuing on from WAF241 using the same lab environment, proceed to Task 1.

-If this is a new environment follow the directions below starting at step 1 to restore a completed policy.

-If you are continuing from WAF 141 please start at step 9 below (setting policy to blocking)

 #.
 Open Chrome and navigate to the BIG-IP management interface.
 For the purposes of this lab you can find it at ``https://10.1.10.245/`` or by clicking on the **bigip01** shortcut.

 #.
 Login to the BIG-IP.